Complaints procedure

 6. If you are still unhappy at the decision upon review or if your complaint has not been resolved to your satisfaction within 8 weeks of the complaint being made to this firm you may have a right to complain to the Legal Ombudsman PO Box 6806, Wolverhampton, WV1 9WJ.
 Telephone 0300 555 0333, website: www.legalombudsman.org.uk, email: enquiries@legalombudsman.org.uk

-a. one year of the act or omission or
+• No more than one year from the date of the act or omission being complained about; or

-b. one year from when you should reasonably have known there was cause for complaint
+• No more than one year from the date when you should reasonably have known that there was cause for complaint.

 Complaints to the Solicitor’s Regulation Authority (SRA)